Child Development Center

 - Summer program

-- The CDC maintains a lower staff to child ratio & highly qualified staff that enhances the staff, child, family partnerships!
+- Lower staff to child ratio & highly qualified staff = enhanced staff, child, family partnerships!

-- The CDC has affordable tuition & accepts POC Plus!
+- Affordable tuition & we accept POC Plus!

-- The CDC is a Delaware STARS Level 5 rated childcare center!
+- A Delaware STARS Level 5 rated childcare center!

 Teachers support early learners by encouraging the following: